hdng/clonevol/README.md

 # ClonEvol
 Inferring and visualizing clonal evolution in multi-sample cancer sequencing.

-Join <a href="https://groups.google.com/forum/#!forum/clonevol">clonEvol mailing list</a> for annoucements, feature requests, Q/A, etc. The following figure is a reanalysis of a relapse AML case published in Ding et al., Nature (2012).
-Top panel shows the original published fishplot, bottom panel shows automated visualizations from ClonEvol.
+Join <a href="https://groups.google.com/forum/#!forum/clonevol">clonEvol mailing list</a> for annoucements, feature requests, Q/A, etc.

-Technical documentation is under construction.
+The following figure demonstrates the reanalysis of a relapse acute myeloid leukimia case (AML1) published in Ding et al., Nature (2012).
+Top panel shows the original published fishplot, and the bottom panel shows automated visualizations from ClonEvol.

 ![](images/fig1-AML1.jpg)
-*Fig. 1.
-ClonEvol reanalysis of AML1 (a) Original model, represented by a fishplot (b-f) Matching model predicted and visualized by ClonEvol.*
+**Fig. 1.
+ClonEvol reanalysis of AML1 (a) Original model, represented by a fishplot (b-f) Matching model predicted and visualized by ClonEvol.**

 ## Installation

 ### Requirements:
 - R 3.0.2 or later

-### Install ClonEvol
+### Install ClonEvol and dependencies
 ```{r}
 install.packages("devtools")
 library(devtools)